benjamin-02/sardis-devops-project/README.md

 kubectl apply -f service.yaml
 ```
 then, inside the cluster, the URL (with the service name):  http://sardis-be-svc:5000/quote should reutrn a quote.
+so we will call this URL from our front end.